-- Added enzymes increases the digestibility and reduces the likelihood of negative side effects like gas or bloating
+- Added enzymes increase the digestibility and reduce the likelihood of negative side effects like gas or bloating

 - Most studies done on creatine monohydrate use a 5g dose, so you might need to take 2 servings daily or supplement with additional creatine, increasing the cost per serving

 - Not third-party tested.
 This isn’t a deal-breaker, but for athletes, it’s nice to have the guarantee that what they say is in the bottle is true.
 Check out Cellucor below if you want a product that is 3rd party tested.

 3. Cellucor Whey Sport – Suitable for Athletes

 Cellucor Whey Sport uses a blend of whey protein concentrate and whey protein isolate (similar to Nitrotech), which gives you a blend of both fast and medium digestion proteins, making it slightly more satiating.

 It has the same 30g of protein and 160 calories per serving as Nitrotech, but only offers 2.5g of creatine monohydrate per serving compared to the 3g that nitrotech has.